Cohomology of linking systems with twisted coefficients by a $p$-solvable action: Background

 Then $(S,\Fc_S(G),\Li_S^q(G))$ defines a $p$-local finite group where $\Li_S^q(G)$ is a quasicentric linking system.
 We also denote by $\Li_S^c(G)$ the full subcategory of $\Li_S^q(G)$ with objects the $p$-centric subgroups of $S$ and it is a centric linking system.

 We finish with some basic homotopy properties about linking systems which will be needed in this paper.
-We refer the reader interested in more details to \cite{AKO}, Part III.
+We refer the reader interested in more details to \cite[Part III]{AKO}.
 For $(S,\Fc,\Li)$ a $p$-local finite group, we write $|\Li|$ for the geometric realization of $\Li$ and $\pi_\Li=\pi_1(|\Li|)$ for its fundamental group.
 The following Theorem will allow us to change the set of objects of $\Li$ without changing the homotopy type of $|\Li|$.

-\begin{thm}[\cite{5a1}, Theorem 3.5] Let $\Fc$ be a saturated fusion system over a $p$-group $S$.
+\begin{theorem}[{\cite[Theorem 3.5]{5a1}}] Let $\Fc$ be a saturated fusion system over a $p$-group $S$.
 Let $\Li_0\subseteq \Li$ be two linking systems associated to $\Fc$ with a different set of objects.
-Then the inclusion induces a homotopy equivalence of space $|\Li_0|\simeq |\Li|$. \end{thm}
+Then the inclusion induces a homotopy equivalence of space $|\Li_0|\simeq |\Li|$. \end{theorem}